Gyurza-M-class gunboat: 2022 Russian invasion of Ukraine

 Following the capture of Berdiansk by Russian forces, P 179-Vyshhorod and P 174-Akkerman were captured by Russian forces.
 Russian forces captured another two craft, P-177 Kremenchuk and P-178 Lubny, during the Siege of Mariupol.

 On 4 November 2022, a Gyurza-M-class gunboat of the Ukrainian Navy was damaged by a ZALA Lancet drone, the first time a Lancet attacked a naval target during the war.

+On 28 December 2023, P-181 Bucha is reported to be part of Kyiv air defences.